BrightID/BrightID/README.md

 Once a user's network contains enough of the right kind of connections to be verified by graph analysis, they're added to the *whitelist*.
 The whitelist is the set of users considered by the system to be unique.
 <div><img height="300px" src="images/whitelist.svg"/></div>

-Users not on the whitelist can still benefit from using the network, but they're excluded from certain priveliges such as running a node until they become added to the whitelist.
+Users not on the whitelist can still benefit from using the network, but they're excluded from certain priveliges such as running a node.

 ### Running a node
 Anyone on the whitelist can run a node.
 They should have a computer that can stay connected to the internet for at least 8 hours a day.
 The software is installed using a simple installer.
 Network and hardware requirements are typical of those of a home computer.